Accepted students at UAG SOM may apply for financial aid through institutional or private programs to cover direct and indirect educational expenses.

 Books & Supplies – The average cost of books and supplies per year for a medical student.

-Room & Board – The average cost of living per year as a student.
+Food & Housing – The average cost of living per year as a student.
 Actual costs may vary by individual choices related to location or lifestyle.

-Personal Expenses – This allowance includes everything from clothing, laundry, haircuts, toiletries, reasonable entertainment, etc. Not meant to supplement tourism activities.
-This estimate is provided for personal planning purposes only.
+Personal Expenses – This allowance includes everything from clothing, laundry, haircuts, toiletries, reasonable entertainment, etc. (Not meant to supplement tourism activities).
+Also, this includes the cost of obtaining professional licensure (USMLE 1, USMLE 2-CK, OET, and Pathway Application).
+These estimates are provided for personal planning purposes only.

 Loan Fees – Estimated origination fees charged by the Department of Education.
 It is a percentage of the loan amount deducted from each loan disbursement.